ontario specific information but

 Family court duty counsel lawyers provide immediate legal assistance to low-income people who are at court without a lawyer.
 They can give advice about legal rights, obligations and the court process and can help negotiate and settle issues as well as review or prepare court documents to be filed.

 They may be able to assist in the courtroom with child protection and garnishment and support hearings as well as to request an adjournment or argue a motion.
-Where the issues are not complicated, they may be able to assist with a hearing for custody access or support.
+Where the issues are not complicated, they may be able to assist with some kinds of hearings.

 Summary legal advice